 About SOTIO Biotech

 SOTIO Biotech is shaping the future of cancer immunotherapies by translating compelling science into patient benefit.
-The robust SOTIO clinical pipeline includes a differentiated superagonist of the attractive immuno-oncology target IL-15, SOT101, currently being tested in phase II clinical trials.
-SOT102, a next generation Claudin18.2-targeted antibody-drug conjugate (ADCs) has recently entered clinical phase.
-Two programs will enter phase I clinical testing within 2022, including SOT201, an IL-15-based immunocytokine and BOXR1030, a GPC3-targeted CAR-T based on proprietary technology designed to improve on the efficacy of CAR T therapies in the tumor microenvironment.
+The robust SOTIO clinical pipeline includes a differentiated superagonist of the attractive immuno-oncology target IL-15, nanrilkefusp alfa, currently being tested in phase II clinical trials, SOT102, a next generation Claudin-18.2-targeted antibody-drug conjugate (ADC) which entered the clinical phase in 2022, and SOT106, a novel ADC which is currently in preclinical studies.
+BOXR1030, a GPC3-targeted CAR-T based on proprietary technology designed to improve on the efficacy of CAR-T therapies in the tumor microenvironment, is entering the clinical phase.
 SOTIO is a member of the PPF Group.
 For more information, please visit the company’s website at www.sotio.com.

 SOTIO is a registered trademark of SOTIO Biotech a.s. in selected countries.